lp64ace/parkathon/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Apendix
-For more details please refer to `docs/parkathon.pdf`
+For more details please refer to `docs/`.
+For technical details look up `workflow.md` and `lib.md`, for the presentation `presentation.pdf`.

 ## Deploy